Frequently Asked Questions

 While the Federal Government covers many of the expenses related to attendance at the Academy, there are certain expenses which it does not.
 Unlike other Federal Service Academies, Midshipmen enrolled at USMMA

-DO NOT receive a monthly salary or stipend (Midshipmen do receive a monthly stipend during their Sea Term).
+DO NOT receive a monthly salary or stipend (Midshipmen may receive a monthly stipend during their Sea Term).

 I probably don't qualify for aid.
 Should I apply for aid anyway?